dbieber/davidbieber.com/hugo/content/snippets/2021-01-02-spaced-repetition-in-roam-research.md

 +++

 There are many ways to do spaced repetition in Roam Research.
 This post describes mine.
-I was inspired to start this by reading [Nicky Case's comic on spaced repetition](https://ncase.me/remember/), and I highly recommend the read.
+I was inspired to start this two months ago by reading [Nicky Case's comic on spaced repetition](https://ncase.me/remember/), and I highly recommend the read.

 "Spaced repetition" just means studying flashcards, studying the cards you know best less often, and study the cards you struggle with more often.
 It's a powerful technique for learning and remembering material, whether you're a student or a lifelong learner.